gooneybird47/FlightGear-AI-Traffic-Creator/README.md

 This is not an xml editor, it can not edit traffic files, I created it to quickly write test or local files so it's not really a program for writing or editing airline schedules.

+### Windows Executable

+First test of a windows .exe file.

+In the "windows_64" folder is a zip file (Traffic_Creator.zip) extract the contents of the zip into a folder that has *write access* and run the "Traffic_Creator.exe" file.

+**This has been tested on several windows 10 computers with no problems but I believe it only runs on 64 bit machines.**
 ### Disclaimer
 This is my first Python program so any errors and bugs are entirely down to me. ;)